mautrix/docs/maubot/usage/cli/auth.md

 If you want to register an account, you must pass `--register` as a parameter.
 This also requires the `secret` to be set in the config.

+Single sign-on is also supported by using the `--sso` flag.
+When that flag is passed, the command will open the login page in a browser instead of prompting for username and password.

 Additionally, there's a `--update-client` parameter that tells maubot to store the created access token as a client instance so you don't have to do it manually in the web interface.